-How does it work
+How it works

-French artist Marcel Duchamp (1887-1968) used the stereoscopy (the illusion of depth) in 1935 in spinning cardboard wheels called Rotoreliefs.
-Two different designs of his are presented in our exhibition as ‘Colourful crater’ and ‘Wandering wheel’.
+The French artist Marcel Duchamp (1887-1968) used stereoscopy (an illusion of depth) in 1935 in spinning cardboard wheels called Rotoreliefs.
+Another of his works are presented in our exhibition as The Wandering wheel.